awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 **Note**
 PostgreSQL allows the `rds_superuser` account to view autovacuum sessions in `pg_stat_activity`\.
 For example, you can identify and end an autovacuum session that is blocking a command from running, or running slower than a manually issued vacuum command\.

-## Audit Logging for a PostgreSQL DB Instance<a name="Appendix.PostgreSQL.CommonDBATasks.Auditing"></a>
+## Audit logging for a PostgreSQL DB instance<a name="Appendix.PostgreSQL.CommonDBATasks.Auditing"></a>

 There are several parameters you can set to log activity that occurs on your PostgreSQL DB instance\.
 These parameters include the following:
 +  The `log_statement` parameter can be used to log user activity in your PostgreSQL database\.
-For more information, see [PostgreSQL Database Log Files](USER_LogAccess.Concepts.PostgreSQL.md)\.
+For more information, see [PostgreSQL database log files](USER_LogAccess.Concepts.PostgreSQL.md)\.
 + The `rds.force_admin_logging_level` parameter logs actions by the RDS internal user \(rdsadmin\) in the databases on the DB instance, and writes the output to the PostgreSQL error log\.
 Allowed values are disabled, debug5, debug4, debug3, debug2, debug1, info, notice, warning, error, log, fatal, and panic\.
 The default value is disabled\.
 + The `rds.force_autovacuum_logging_level` parameter logs autovacuum worker operations in all databases on the DB instance, and writes the output to the PostgreSQL error log\.
 Allowed values are disabled, debug5, debug4, debug3, debug2, debug1, info, notice, warning, error, log, fatal, and panic\.
 The default value is disabled\.
 The Amazon RDS recommended setting for rds\.force\_autovacuum\_logging\_level: is LOG\.
 Set log\_autovacuum\_min\_duration to a value from 1000 or 5000\.
 Setting this value to 5,000 writes activity to the log that takes more than 5 seconds and shows "vacuum skipped" messages\.
-For more information on this parameter, see [Best Practices for Working with PostgreSQL](CHAP_BestPractices.md#CHAP_BestPractices.PostgreSQL)\.
+For more information on this parameter, see [Best practices for working with PostgreSQL](CHAP_BestPractices.md#CHAP_BestPractices.PostgreSQL)\.

-## Working with the pgaudit Extension<a name="Appendix.PostgreSQL.CommonDBATasks.pgaudit"></a>
+## Working with the pgaudit extension<a name="Appendix.PostgreSQL.CommonDBATasks.pgaudit"></a>

 The `pgaudit` extension provides detailed session and object audit logging for Amazon RDS for PostgreSQL version 9\.6\.3 and later and version 9\.5\.7 version and later\.
 You can enable session auditing or object auditing using this extension\.